hyee/dbcli/README.md

 DBCLI is a database command line utility that developed with lua language, and bridge JDBC in order to operate database.<br> It is designed to support multiple databases, and includes 2 type of modules, one is the public functions, and another one is the database-specific functions.<br>
-Currently only public and Oracle functions are developed, and only support windows platform.<br><br>
+Currently it can be used for Oracle and DB2 database, and only supports windows platform.<br><br>

 For Oracle db, it does not aim to support all functions of SQL*Plus, but to provide the features other than SQL*Plus:<br>
 1) Pretty print of the select statement and the flexible controll of the grid layouts(see set command)<br>